jessbudd/eleventyone-blog-2019/src/site/blog/automate-ticket-availability-scraping.md

 I was recently on holiday and wanted to book seats on a tour bus for the coming weekend.
 Unfortunately, being peak season, the tickets were sold out on their booking page.
 I asked the service company if there was a wait list we could join but there wasn’t.
 They advised I should keep checking back to the website as it will automatically update the availability when someone cancels or moves their booking.

-The thought of spending time manually checking and refreshing the booking page repetitively did not appeal.
-But it did seem like the perfect task for a computer.
+The thought of spending time manually checking and refreshing the booking page repetitively did not appea - but it did seem like the perfect job for a computer.

 ## The idea

-I’d not built a web scraper before, but it seemed like something a front end dev could figure out without too much trouble.
+I’d not built a web scraper before, but it seemed like something a front end dev could figure out in an evening.

 The bus bookings are made with popular online booking system Trybooking.
 From googling, I knew they had an API that needed authentication with a API key, so my first thought was that perhaps the key was sent in a query string or a cookie I could find in inspector dev tools.

-When I was scanned the network tab I found a fetch request with a name matching the number in the Trybooking url.
+When I scanned the network tab I found a fetch request with a name matching the number in the Trybooking url.
 The request url included the terms "calendar session times" which sounded like a winner!

 <img src="/images/posts/2022/5.png" alt="Screenshot of Chrome dev tools windows showing a network request with the same number as the included in the address bar url"/>